Updated on Jun 5, 2023

 Keep reading through the results to see when Google last visited your site.
 That is referred to as the "scan date."
 Also, take note of when Google found malware or suspicious content.
-This is referred to as the "discovery date."
+That is referred to as the "discovery date."

 You can bring Google's attention to your attempts to fix the issues, but we'll talk more about that later.

 Sometimes running tests to see if your site (or a client's) is infected would put your own computer at risk.
 You shouldn't open your web browser and load the site directly.
 That will put your computer in danger.

-So, to bypass this, you can use cURL in the command-line interface (CLI) to basically pretend you are a Google bot or a user agent.
+To bypass this, you can use cURL in the command-line interface (CLI) to pretend you are a Google bot or a user agent.
 For example, you can input the following to emulate a bot:

 $ curl –location -D – -A “Googlebot” somesite.com